anotherwebguy/Captain-Bot/README.md

 </div>

 A Discord bot is a software bot that can perform tasks or services for an individual.
 The term ”chatbot” is also used to refer to Discord bots.
-This bot can be invited in any discord server and the bot is ready to go
+This bot can be invited in any discord server and the bot is ready to go.

 ----
 ## Tech stack